pmsf/PMSF/README.md

 This fork is different is so many ways that its impossible to name them all.
 Main key features are Manual submissions.

-> Current Version 1.5 - Second release! with OpenStreetMap engine
+> Current Version 2.0 - Second release! with OpenStreetMap engine

-PokeMap Standalone Frontend or PMSF for short is a PHP Map Interface for the Monocle Scanner designed to be completely standalone and able to run on any traditional web server
+PokeMap Standalone Frontend or PMSF for short is a PHP Map Interface for the RDM Scanner designed to be completely standalone and able to run on any traditional web server.
+Manual submissions are supported on a Monocle Hydro base database with small additions, have a look at the cleandb.sql and sql.sql for changes.

 It supports all the common database engines, including MySQL, MariaDB A special Database structure based on Hydro Monocle is needed.